moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 #### **Quality tab**

 The **Quality tab** provides insights into the health and quality of input and output data, allowing for monitoring and ensuring that the data meets expected standards across several quality checks.
-Wihtin DataOS the quality checks are created using [Soda Stack](/resources/stacks/soda/).
+Within DataOS the quality checks are created using [Soda Stack](/resources/stacks/soda/).

 Quality is categorized into six types: Schema, Freshness, Validity, Completeness, Uniqueness, and Accuracy.